cristina-trebe/exercise_rust_fundamentals_course/README.md

 # Ultimate Rust Crash Course
-## Rust Programming Fundamentals with Nathan Stocks - "Ultimate Rust Crash Course" - Udemy
+## Rust Programming Fundamentals with Nathan Stocks - Udemy

 This is the companion repository for the [Ultimate Rust Crash Course] published online, presented live at O'Reilly virtual events, or in person.
 You will get the most out of this training